 Includes a range of sizes

-Nesting ramekins are genius—you get a range of sizes to meet all your baking needs, and they fit snugly together for compact storage.
-These eye-catching dishes are the best of the bunch.
-Made by hand in Long Island City, New York, they are oxidation-fired, a process that makes them uncommonly durable.
+Nesting ramekins are genius—you get a range of sizes for various needs, and they fit snugly together for compact storage.
+These eye-catching dishes are made by hand in Long Island City, New York.
 The finish is mostly smooth, but you will find a somewhat rustic edge that shows off the fact that it is a hand-crafted piece with individual character.
+We tested these ramekins for a variety of things in the kitchen.
+From whisking eggs in the largest bowl and using it as a container for Buddha bowls to making coddled eggs and souffles in the smallest one and everything in between.

-Best Decorative: The Pioneer Woman Flea Market 4-Inch Ramekins, Set of 8
+Best Decorative: The Pioneer Woman Flea Market 4-Inch Ramekin Set

 Comes in a set of eight